 Gordon is a tiny town located in the state of Alabama.
 With a population of 297 people and just one neighborhood, Gordon is the 363rd largest community in Alabama.

-When you are in Gordon, you'll notice that it is more blue-collar than most other communities in America.
-39.67% of Gordon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Gordon is a blue-collar town, with 47.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gordon is a town of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Gordon who work in office and administrative support (23.97%), sales jobs (14.05%), and maintenance occupations (7.44%).
+There are especially a lot of people living in Gordon who work in office and administrative support (20.18%), maintenance occupations (9.65%), and sales jobs (7.02%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Gordon is worth considering.

-The per capita income in Gordon in 2022 was $26,431, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $105,724 for a family of four.
+The per capita income in Gordon in 2022 was $24,137, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
+This equates to an annual income of $96,548 for a family of four.
+However, Gordon contains both very wealthy and poor people as well.

 Gordon is a very ethnically-diverse town.
 The people who call Gordon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gordon residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Gordon include English, Irish, German, Other Subsaharan African, and Scottish.